tiffanybcit/ensemble_demo/README.md

 # ENSEMBLE DEMO BACKEND SERVER CODE
+Used Heroku, nodejs, express, ejs, AJAX, MongoDB
+I have already deployed the backend at https://ensemble-tiffany-demo.herokuapp.com/.
+If you want to run on local machine... please do the following.

-Used Heroku, nodejs, express, ejs, AJAX, MongoDB Before you start, make sure you have node installed.
+Before you start, make sure you have node installed.

 1. Git clone the project, then locate to root directory.